matteoferla/Raspberry-Pi-irrigator/README.md

 * MCP3008 ADC (previous)
 * YL69 moisture sensor (previous, from Kuman kit from Amazon).
 The YL-69 consists of an electrode and an amplifier (LM393) module.
 The YL69 oxidises over time, further down the line, I might need to switch the electrode to a pair of graphite cores of a pencil as suggested online —or 2mm mechanical pencil refills.
 LM393 is a comparator not a op-amp like a LM358.
 For project completion I would need multiple sensors.
 I'll decide once I try the YL-69.
 * GL5528 photoresistors (previous)
 * AC/DC adaptor 12V⎓3A with standard ⊖-C*-⊕ coaxial and screw jack-thinggy adaptor.
+* 2mm graphite cores for mechanical pencils from [Amazon](https://www.amazon.co.uk/gp/product/B0051OCJZ4/)

 ## Code